RuntimeTools/appmetrics-elk/README.md

 ```

 Additionally, the `monitor()` API call can be passed an optional [ElasticSearch Configuration][3] object to configure the ElasticSearch connection, including database location and security.

+The same configuration object can be used to pass configuration to the ELK connector.
+The following configurations can be applied:
+* `index` (String) the name of the index to use for storing the monitoring data.
+The default is `appmetrics`.
+* `applicationName` (String) the name to use for the applicationName field in the monitoring data.
+The default is the name of the applications main file, eg. `app.js`.

 ```js
 var config = {
     hosts: [